OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 8.1 Notes after reboot

-After a reboot, the operating system may update to a new kernel version.
-In such cases, remember to rebuild the NIC driver.
-And also the steps to create VF, bind VF to DPDK PMD, hugepage setup.
+After a system reboot, it is possible for the operating system to update to a new kernel version.
+In such cases, it is important to remember to rebuild the NIC driver to ensure compatibility with the new kernel version.
+Additionally, you may need to repeat the steps to create Virtual Functions (VF), bind the VF to DPDK PMD, and set up the hugepages configuration.

 ### 8.2 Notes for non-root run